Spring Ahead Fall Back Meaning

 Definition: Set your clocks ahead one hour in the spring for daylight saving time, and move them back one hour in fall, at the end of daylight saving time.

 This expression acts as a mnemonic device for remembering which direction to turn one’s clocks.
-An alternate form is spring forward fall back.
+An alternative form is spring forward fall back.

 Origin of Spring Ahead Fall Back